3drobotics/solodevguide/book/hardware-accessorybay.md

 CAN - Uses the [UAVCAN](http://uavcan.org/UAVCAN) protocol and interfaces directly with the Pixhawk.

 USB - USB Host device to the IMX co-processor.

-SERIAL 2 - A direct MAVLink connection to the PixHawk.

-SERIAL 5 - Shell access to the Pixhawk for debug access.
-We will not actively encourage developers to use this bus.